TheFastcash/SyntheticSchmup/Concept/Concept Story/story.md

-End of the arc :
+End of the arc : Destroy the mothership of each side
 ### ARC #4
 Objective :